felippemauricio/node-currency-conversion/README.md

 ## Download the docker image

-Each version of the code that is mergeed to `master`, the system generates a new image of docker using `Travis-CI`.
+Each version of the code that is merged to `master`, the system generates a new image of docker using `Travis-CI`.
 This image is available on the `Docker Hub` and you can run using the following command.

 ```sh
 docker run -p 8080:3000 felippemauricio/challenge-bravo